rescript-association/genType/README.md

 or the equivalent ``` "type__": string```.

-Functions and function components also follow the marshaling convention for labeled arguments:
+Functions and function components also follow the mangling convention for labeled arguments:

 ```reason
 [@genType]